RGB-Tools/RGB-Documentation/csv-w-btc.md

 In order to construct the MPC tree we must **deterministically provide a position of the leaf belonging to each contract**, thus:

-> Setting `C` has the number of contract `c_i` to be included in the MPC we can build a tree with `w` leaves with `w > C` (corresponding to a depth `d` such that `2^d = w`), such that each contract identifier `c_i` representing a different contract is placed at unique position `pos_i = c_i mod w`
+> By setting `C` the number of contracts `c_i` to be included in the MPC we can construct a tree with `w` leaves with `w > C` (corresponding to a depth `d` such that `2^d = w`), such that each contract identifier `c_i` representing a different contract is placed in unique position `pos_i = c_i mod w`

-In essence, the construction a suitable tree of width `w` hosting each contract `c_i` in a unique position position represent a sort of mining process.
-The bigger is the number of contract `C` and the bigger should be the number of leaves `w`.
-Assuming a random distribution of the `pos_i`, as per [Birthday Paradox](https://en.wikipedia.org/wiki/Birthday_problem), we have ~50% probability that a collision in the position occurs in a tree with `w ~ C^2` ).
+In essence, the construction a suitable tree of width `w` that hosts each contract `c_i` in a unique position represents a kind of mining process.
+The greater the number of contract `C`, the greater should be the number of leaves `w`.
+Assuming a random distribution of `pos_i`, as per [Birthday Paradox](https://en.wikipedia.org/wiki/Birthday_problem), we have ~50% probability of a collision occurring at the position in a tree with `w ~ C^2`.

-In order to avoid too big MPC trees, and being the occurrence of collision a random process, an additional optimization has been introduced.
-The modulus operation has been modified according to the following formula: `pos_i = c_i + cofactor mod w` where `cofactor` is a 16-byte random number that can be chosen as a "nonce" to get distinct `pos_i` values with `w` being fixed.
-The tree construction process start from the smallest tree such that `w > C`, then trying a certain number of `cofactor` attempts, if none of them is able to produce `C` distinct positions, `w` is increased and a new series of `cofactor` trials is attempted.
+To avoid too large MPC trees and the occurrence of collisions being a random process, an additional optimization was introduced.
+The modulus operation was modified according to the following formula: `pos_i = c_i + cofactor mod w` where `cofactor` is a random number of 16 bytes that can be chosen as a "nonce" to obtain distinct values of `pos_i` with `w` fixed.
+The tree construction process starts from the smallest tree such that `w > C`, then tries a certain number of `cofactor` attempts, if none of them can produce `C` distinct positions, `w` is increased and a new series of `cofactor` trials is attempted.

 #### Contract Leaves (Inhabited)